Dejulia489/WindowsServiceManager/README.md

 ![Task Options](https://github.com/Dejulia489/WindowsServiceManager/blob/master/Images/TaskOptionsDeploymentGroup.png?raw=true "Task Options Deployment Group")

-1. **Display Name** - The name of the task.
+1. **Display name** - The name of the task.
-2. **Deployment Type** - Deploying with either an Agent or a Deployment Group Target.
+2. **Deployment type** - Deploying with either an Agent or a Deployment Group Target.
-3. **Service Name** - The name of the Windows Service installed on the Deployment Group Target.
+3. **Service name** - The name of the Windows Service installed on the Deployment Group Target.
-4. **Artifact Path** - The path to the Artifact that contains the Windows Service binaries.
+4. **Artifact path** - The path to the Artifact that contains the Windows Service binaries.
 5. **Timeout** - The number of seconds to wait for the service to stop.

 ### Task Options for Agent

 ![Task Options](https://github.com/Dejulia489/WindowsServiceManager/blob/master/Images/TaskOptionsAgent.png?raw=true "Task Options Agent")

-1. **Display Name** - The name of the task.
+1. **Display name** - The name of the task.
 2. **Machines** - Provide a comma separated list of machine IP addresses or FQDNs.
 Or provide output variable of other tasks.
 Eg: $(variableName).
-3. **Admin Login** - Administrator login for the target machines.
+3. **Admin login** - Administrator login for the target machines.
 4. **Password** - Password for administrator login for the target machines.
 It can accept variable defined in Build/Release definitions as '$(passwordVariable)'.
 You may mark variable type as 'secret' to secure it.
-5. **Service Name** - The name of the Windows Service installed on the Deployment Group Target.
+5. **Service name** - The name of the Windows Service installed on the Deployment Group Target.
-6. **Artifact Path** - The path to the Artifact that contains the Windows Service binaries.
+6. **Artifact path** - The path to the Artifact that contains the Windows Service binaries.
 7. **Timeout** - The number of seconds to wait for the service to stop.

 ### Advanced Task Options

 ![Task Options](https://github.com/Dejulia489/WindowsServiceManager/blob/master/Images/TaskOptionsAdvanced.png?raw=true "Advanced Task Options")

-1. **Stop Process** - Stops the process if the service does not respond within the timeout.
+1. **Stop process** - Stops the process if the service does not respond within the timeout.
-2. **Clean Install** - Removes all files inside the parent directory of the .exe file prior to copying the Artifact.
+2. **Clean binary install** - Removes all files inside the parent directory of the .exe file prior to copying the Artifact.
+3. **Recreate service** - Deletes and recreates the service.

 ### Installation Task Options

 ![Task Options](https://github.com/Dejulia489/WindowsServiceManager/blob/master/Images/TaskOptionsInstallation.png?raw=true "Installation Task Options")

 1. **Install the windows service** - Enables service installation.
-2. **Start Command** - Command to start the executable including arguments.
+2. **Start command** - Command to start the executable including arguments.
 Containing path is also used to Install Artifacts.
-3. **Run As Username** - The username the service should run as.
+3. **Run As username** - The username the service should run as.
-4. **Run As Password** - The password for the Run As Username.
+4. **Run As password** - The password for the Run As Username.
 It can accept variable defined in Build/Release definitions as '$(passwordVariable)'.
 You may mark variable type as 'secret' to secure it.
-5. **Install as a TopShelf Service** - Enables [TopShelf](https://github.com/Topshelf/Topshelf) installation.
+5. **Install as a TopShelf service** - Enables [TopShelf](https://github.com/Topshelf/Topshelf) installation.
-6. **Instance Name** - The name of the [TopShelf](https://github.com/Topshelf/Topshelf) instance.
+6. **Instance name** - The name of the [TopShelf](https://github.com/Topshelf/Topshelf) instance.
-7. **Install Arguments** - The TopShelf installation arguments.
+7. **Install arguments** - The TopShelf installation arguments.

 ## Release Notes